Cardinals vs. Pirates Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Jack Flaherty (3-4) to the mound for his 12th start this season.
+- The Cardinals' Jordan Montgomery (2-6) will make his 12th start of the season.

-- In 11 starts this season, he's earned a quality start in three of them.
+- In 11 starts this season, he's earned a quality start in five of them.

-- Flaherty has eight starts of five or more innings this season in 11 chances.
-He averages 5.3 innings per outing.
+- In 11 starts this season, Montgomery has lasted five or more innings nine times, with an average of 5.5 innings per appearance.

 |Opponent